The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 training, test = split_series(solar)

-And call seasonal_decompose with the model=multiplicative argument.
+And call seasonal_decompose with the model="multiplicative" argument.

 decomposition = seasonal_decompose(training, model="multiplicative", period=12)